12 Jul 2019 A Transcription Transformation

 It remains to be seen how well these solutions will work, or how accurate the results will be, but it appears that we may be on the cusp of transformations in the transcription world.

-First published in AQR InBrief
+This was first published in AQR InBrief July 2019 Issue.